ming-wei-chang/ming-wei-chang.github.io/index.md

 ### Load forecasting using SVM. [paper](https://ieeexplore.ieee.org/abstract/document/1350819/)

-My first (or second?) research project (in 2001!) under the supervision [Chih-Jen Lin](https://www.csie.ntu.edu.tw/~cjlin/).
+My first (or second?) research project (in 2001!) under the supervision of [Chih-Jen Lin](https://www.csie.ntu.edu.tw/~cjlin/).
 In this project, we use SVM to predict the power needed to balance the supply and load for powerplants.
 Winner of the EUNITE competition 2001.